gam0022/volumetric-fog/README.md

 A WebGL engine developed for PC 64K Intro aimed at minimizing the file size.

-Originally made it for [resimulated](https://github.com/gam0022/resimulated).
+Originally made it for [RE: SIMULATED by gam0022 & sadakkey](https://github.com/gam0022/resimulated).

 Written in a single TypeScript, but it's still in development. ([source code](https://github.com/gam0022/resimulated/blob/master/src/chromatiq.ts))